steffenskov/Pragmatic-DDD/README.md

 Domain-Driven Design (also known as DDD) is a lot more than just writing code.
 This guide expects you to already know about the DDD process, and have reached the point of starting to implement software using DDD.
 If you don't yet know about the process I highly recommend relying on the books on the topic, rather than a brief guide like this.
 It's a rather large topic after all.

+Finally here's a link to a sample solution, implementing much of what's described below: [DDD-CQRS-Template](https://github.com/steffenskov/DDD-CQRS-Template).
+I find it's often beneficial to see the actual code rather than just reading about it.

 # DDD Terminology

 ## Aggregate